Skip to contents

 Download a copy of the vignette to follow along here: label_propagation.Rmd

-In this vignette, we will walk through label propagation in the metaSNF package.
+In this vignette, we will walk through label propagation in the metasnf package.
 Code from this vignette is largely taken from the end of the less simple example vignette.

 The label propagation procedure can be used to predict cluster membership for new, unlabeled observations based on their similarity to previously labeled observations.
 These unlabeled observations could be a held out test set from your original sample or a new sample entirely.